 OnlineCorrection also offers five English language style options: American English, British English, Australian English, New Zealand English, and South African English.
 You can also check German, Polish, French, Spanish, Russian, and Italian texts for grammatical and spelling mistakes.

 For a free tool, OnlineCorrection offers excellent features.
-However, it does not have a premium option, so if you’re looking for more comprehensive functions, such as a plagiarism checker, you’ll need to use a different tool.
+However, if you’re serious about your business development, you need to recognize that it does not have the comprehensive functions, such as a plagiarism checker, you’ll get from other tools.

 Slick Write is a free web-based grammar checker that offers many different checking features.
 Unfortunately, it does not have an autocorrect feature, which means that making revisions can be very time-consuming if your text has a lot of errors.

 One unique feature of Slick Write allows you to quickly look up more information about a word from several sources.
 Click on a word, and you can search for synonyms via “Associated Words,” its definition via “Dictionary,” and more detailed information via the “Wikipedia” and “Google” options.